diego0020/braviz-app/sphinx_doc/source/qt_models.rst

 This module provides several classes that can be used in the `Model / View <http://qt-project.org/doc/qt-4.8/model-view-programming.html>`_ Qt pattern, so they inherit from `http://qt-project.org/doc/qt-4.8/qabstractitemmodel.html <QAbstractItemModel>`_.
+Only methods that are not part of the Qt interface are shown here.

 Generic models